Find everything you need to know to about Fintech

 We’re already witnessing this “on-demand” economy with retailers offering digital wallets, like Walmart Pay, but “related technologies will improve this process in 2017.”
 Blume states that, “consumers unwilling to wait in long lines will increasingly opt to use their smartphones to purchase products (or ‘order ahead’) before they even go to a store or while they are on their way.”
 Thanks to location tracking, which are connected to smartphones, retailers can be notified whenever a customer is in proximity so that their purchase is ready to be picked-up.

 In other words, customers expect immediate services.
 And, the fintech indsutry will play a major role in achieving customer satisfaction.

 The fintech industry is focused on making our lives easier.
 And, for many of us, that’s already become a reality.
-Eventually, more and more individuals will also become aware of this fact and will begin to embrace the benefits of fintech.
+Eventually, more and more individuals will also become aware of this fact and will embrace the benefits of fintech.

 While fintech does present numerous benefits, there are also challenges that need to be overcome.
 Some include such stringent regulation, and meeting the various needs of customers.

 Fortunately, the fintech industry is up for the challenge and will focus on bringing this technology to the masses.